No products in the cart.

 So, having addressed the various extraction methods and the entire process from harvested hemp to CBD oil, you’re left with one question: should you buy a product that’s formulated using CO2 or ethanol extraction?

-There is little to separate ethanol and CO2 extraction.
+To be honest, there is little to separate ethanol and CO2 extraction.

 With ethanol extraction, the product will contain residual solvent if the extractor doesn’t sufficiently evaporate out the ethanol, but this risk is decreasing thanks to technological improvements.
 The risk can also be minimized by opting for a reliable brand.
 If you don’t want to risk ingesting additional chemicals, you can simply choose a credible CBD brand to buy from or purchase CBD oil that’s gone through CO2 extraction.